The recruitment landscape is constantly changing.

 - Are there professional development opportunities or meetups?

 It’s important to gain interest right from the start or risk losing that resource to another opportunity.

 Pay attention to the details

 Along with listing the must haves and nice to have skills, industry experience and desired level of education, you’ll also want to describe day-to-day responsibilities, start date, the length of the project and indicate how their work will impact the organization.
-The same study finds that 59% of job seekers will have a negative experience with job descriptions that lack salary/rate information.

 58% of job seekers had a negative application experience with job descriptions that lacked details about the company and/or position!